We explain how to start beekeeping and how to start a beehive. There’s lots to know before starting this exciting homesteading hobby.

 - Concerns if they have chickens or livestock

 - Attracting wildlife because of the honey stores in the hive

 Honey bees travel far to get food.
 They routinely will travel three miles away from their hive.
 In addition, they travel high, typically 30 feet and higher.

 One yard won’t have enough flowers to sustain bees.
 Approximately two million flowers are required for bees to make one pound of honey.
 In good conditions, a colony can make up to 100 pounds of honey.

 It’s also important to explain honeybees get their food from plants.
 They don’t hunt and scavenge like yellow jackets and other insects which are attracted by sugary drinks, etc.

-Start to research beekeeping products and equipment to get an idea about costs.
+Start to research beekeeping products, equipment and tools to get an idea about costs.
 You’ll also want to think about if this is something you can afford.
 You may need to establish a budget.
 Below we answer how much does it cost to start beekeeping.

 While there is a lot to buy initially when starting a beehive, the good news is that most beekeeping equipment are one-time purchases.
 Some examples include the smoker as well as the protective gear, gloves, face covering, etc.